 Participation in the International Baccalaureate Programme is a privilege.
-In order to continue in the International Baccalaureate Program, a student must, at all times, be a full IB Diploma Candidate.
-In order to be a full diploma candidate, the candidate must not fail to complete any assessment required by the International Baccalaureate Organization for diploma candidacy, i.e., internal assessment for all six subjects, Theory of Knowledge and associated essays, external assessment (i.e., examinations) for all six subjects, the extended essay and CAS (creativity, activity, service) component.
+To continue in the International Baccalaureate Program, a student must, at all times, be a full IB Diploma Candidate.
+To be a full diploma candidate, the candidate must not fail to complete any assessment required by the International Baccalaureate Organization for diploma candidacy, i.e., internal assessment for all six subjects, Theory of Knowledge and associated essays, external assessment (i.e., examinations) for all six subjects, the extended essay and CAS (creativity, activity, service) component.